pyeve/eve-demo/README.rst

     <response>
         <links>
-            <link><link rel='child' title='works' href='localhost:5000/works/' /></link>
+            <link><link rel='child' title='works' href='eve-demo.herokuapp.com/works/' /></link>
-            <link><link rel='child' title='people' href='localhost:5000/people/' /></link>
+            <link><link rel='child' title='people' href='eve-demo.herokuapp.com/people/' /></link>
         </links>
     </response>

 We requested XML this time.
-API responses will be rendered in JSON or XML, with JSON being the default, depending on the requested mime-type.
-Again, this behavior is provided by any Eve-powered API.
+API responses will be rendered in JSON or XML depending on the requested mime-type.

 Resource Endpoints
 ------------------
 We can of course send requests to resource endpoints.
-We just learned, with the previous request, that there's a ``people`` resource available:
+With the previous request we learned that there is a ``people`` resource available:

 ::